Table of Contents

 Other expenses of the organization's officials and staff (including amounts paid or incurred for the planning of legislative activities).

-For a complete liquidation, dissolution, termination, or cessation of operations, also check the Terminated box in the heading of the return.
+For a complete liquidation, dissolution, termination, or cessation of operations, also check the Final return/terminated box in the heading of the return.